 Just remember to make sure that any ceiling storage you install won’t block the path of your garage door.

-Once you apply the right solutions to this integral storage space in your home — whether that’s vertical shelves, ceiling racks, plastic bins (or all of the above) — you’ll have a more orderly and streamlined garage, and you’re going to want to keep it that way.
-You can easily keep your garage in tip-top shape by designating an empty basket or bin for storing anything you don’t have time to properly put away (or that doesn’t yet have a “home” in your garage).
-Make a rule to never leave anything just sitting on your workbench or on a shelf.
+Once you apply the right solutions to this integral storage space in your home — whether that’s vertical shelving, ceiling racks, plastic bins, or all of the above — you’ll have a more orderly and streamlined garage, and you’re going to want to keep it that way.
+For added assurance, you can easily keep your garage in tip-top shape by designating an empty basket or bin for storing anything you don’t have time to properly put away (or that doesn’t yet have a “home” in your garage).
+And you can make a rule to never leave anything just sitting on your workbench or on a shelf.
 Just put it in the “special bin” and, when you have more time, find a good place for it.
 This will make keeping your garage organized and clutter-free a simple task.

 Still don’t have enough space?
-Store extra stuff in a PODS portable storage container kept right in your driveway (like a second garage), or load it up and have it taken to an indoor PODS Storage Center.
+Store extra stuff in a PODS portable storage container right in your driveway (like a second garage), or load it up and have it taken to a secure PODS Storage Center — even if it’s just temporary.

 Heather Magness is a member of the PODS Blog creative team.
 When she’s not formatting images and blog layouts, you can find her writing a song, watching a movie, or enjoying the great outdoors.